by Dale Rider

-So, my last article on this topic I touched on packing, keep that in mind, but also consider some other tips coming up next.
+So, in my last article on this topic I touched on packing, keep that in mind, but also consider some other tips coming up next.

 First, pack as light as you can.
 Of course, that’s hard to say if you’re struggling to know what to pack.
 What I’m saying though is, seriously evaluate what you’re packing.
 Pack all the gear you’ve been told to, or seriously think you’ll need to have with you.
 As far as comfort items, keep that light.
 Family photos, a laptop or iPad (You don’t need both), and some other small items.
-If you can keep “comfort” items down to an assault bags worth of stuff, you’re doing.
+If you can keep “comfort” items down to an assault bag worth of stuff, you’re doing.

 Next, invest in some decent bags.
 You might have to check with leadership to be sure you aren’t getting bags that won’t be allowed on certain planes, but most likely you’ll have some big freedom on that.
 I only brought military issues bags, and I hated it.
 Later, when we started bouncing around different places, I got a big rolling bag with a zipper on the top for easy access.
-I lived out of that solely majority of my deployment.
+I lived out of that for the majority of my deployment.
 I would fold my clothes to fit in such a manner I could slide the bag out from under my cot and just pull out what I need, like a giant drawer.
-Then, when we started traveling home I sent forward a bunch of other items in a rucksack, and kept just a duffel and the black bag and I had room for all my clothes and all my gear that I’d have to turn back in.
+Then, when we started traveling home I sent forward a bunch of other items in a rucksack and kept just a duffel and the black bag and I had room for all my clothes and all my gear that I’d have to turn back in.
 I owe a lot of thanks to that bag, no idea the brand on it, bought it in Iraq.

 - Save your money.

-You will hear these kind of warnings a hundred times, but here it is again, for good measure.
+You will hear these kinds of warnings a hundred times, but here it is again, for good measure.
 Deployment is going to either provide you with a chance to save a lot, or spend a lot, and you should save it.
 On deployment, you don’t need to buy an x-box and have it sent to you (if you somehow have that free time), and especially if you already have one at home.
 When you get home, that new car with the stupid interest rate, is not, no matter what the salesman says, worth it.
 So, save your money.

 Of course, you’ll still have a loan or credit card payment still going on (which some companies will drop interest rates, or even freeze them until you’re back) so, you’ll have to pay those.
-Still though, you won’t be home tempted to eat out, buy random things at Target, or stop by the liquor store to forget how annoying the new LT is.
+Still, you won’t be home tempted to eat out, buy random things at Target, or stop by the liquor store to forget how annoying the new LT is.
 No, on deployment you can literally get away with only spending money on your basic bills, and pocket the rest.
 MRE’s and chow halls ran by locals aren’t amazing, but they’re free, and you have no other choice.
 Amazon, eBay, whatever, will get very tempting to order things to make you comfortable, but seriously weigh what you need (more ‘want’ than need), and remember whatever you buy, you’ll have to carry it whenever you move somewhere.
-I saw guys barely spend a dime on deployment and by the end they had an easy 10k extra than the rest of us.
+I saw guys barely spend a dime on deployment and by the end, they had an easy 10k extra than the rest of us.

 - Drop social media.

 This one will be short and simple, don’t get too caught up in your social media accounts.
-It’s nice to stay up-to-date with your friends, family, and the recent pop culture fads, but it can either make you frustrated, or even a bit sad.
+It’s nice to stay up-to-date with your friends, family, and the recent pop culture fads, but it can either make you frustrated or even a bit sad.
 Think about it, all day you’re not home and probably thinking about it (if you have the chance to) and you’re working hard.
 You get back to your room/tent/spot on the ground and somehow get to check your news feed, and all you see is constant complaining, or something about the latest, stupid riot.
 You’re tired, both physically and mentally, and now your time you got to relax you waste it on reading aggravating posts.
 Can even get worse if you get online to see your friends out and about enjoying the nightlife while you’re still getting over your third time with some random food sickness from the lousy pop-up chow hall on your FOB.
 That’ll drag your emotions down in a hurry.

 Just do yourself a favor, stay in contact with friends and family through a messenger, and ignore checking news feeds.